TASC: Task-Aware Shared Control for Relational Telemanipulation: INTRODUCTION

-Based on this insight, we propose TASC (see Fig.~\ref{fig:framework}), a task-aware shared control framework that supports task-level intent inference and assistance throughout task execution.
-Our system consists of two key components: \\ (1) First, we construct an \textbf{open-vocabulary interaction graph} capturing possible object-object relationships and corresponding interaction constraints through VLMs.
-This graph representation helps our system to understand the composition and progression of multi-step tasks.
-Unlike prior approaches that focus only on short-term goals, our method enables inference of operator task-level intent and supports assistance over extended tasks. \\ (2) Second, we present a \textbf{multi-step shared control policy} composed of the grasping stage and the subsequent object interaction stage, providing a unified framework for diverse manipulation tasks.
-In the grasping stage, the system assists the user by selecting an optimal grasp pose using an off-the-shelf grasp planner.
-In the object interaction stage, it infers spatial affordances between the grasped object and its target via the interaction graph, and formulates an optimization problem to solve for a suitable pose for interaction.
-This two-stage design reflects common tool-use patterns and enables generalization to diverse manipulation tasks without predefined task descriptions or demonstrations.
+To tackle these challenges, shared control systems require flexible representations of functional object relationships to modulate assistance according to task progression, rather than rely on predefined task templates and assistance primitives.
+Recent advances in vision-language models (VLMs) demonstrate the feasibility of extracting semantic and functional relations from visual scenes~\cite{huang2024rekep, pan2025omnimanip, jiang2024roboexp, yan2025dynamic}.
+Inspired by these advances, we propose TASC (see Fig.~\ref{fig:framework}), a task-aware shared control framework that supports task-level intent inference and assistance throughout task execution.
+Our system consists of two key components: \\ (1) First, we construct an \textbf{open-vocabulary interaction graph} capturing possible object-object relationships and corresponding interaction constraints.
+This graph representation helps our system to understand the composition and progression of multi-step prehensile relational tasks. \\ (2) Second, we present a \textbf{multi-step shared control policy} that unifies grasping and subsequent object interaction within a single optimization framework.
+During grasping, the system assists the user by selecting an optimal grasp pose.
+During subsequent object interaction, it infers spatial affordances between the grasped object and its target via the interaction graph, and formulates an optimization problem to solve for a suitable pose for interaction.

-Our experiments, with both simulated and real-world teleoperated manipulation, show that TASC allows users to complete everyday tasks with reduced input burden and improved efficiency, and generalizes across multiple manipulation tasks and object configurations without task-specific training.
+Our experiments, with both simulated and real-world teleoperated manipulation, show that TASC allows users to complete multi-step tasks with reduced input burden and improved efficiency, and generalizes across multiple tasks and object configurations without task-specific training.